aboamare/vrgp-specifications/Protocol specification.md

   }
   ```

-  2. The MOC now signs the nonce with the private key associated with its MIR-issued cert and sends the nonce, signature, and the certificate, as a PEM encoded PKCS7 SignedData object in an _authentication_ message:
+  2. The MOC now creates a *JSON Web Token [JWT]* that contains the nonce, the MRN of the MOC, the date, etc. as the _payload_ of the JWT.
+  The JWT also has a URL that points to the MIR-issued certificate and the certificate chain, in the _protected headers_ of the JWT.
+Finally the JWT is signed with the private key associated with the certificate of the MOC.
+The _payload_, the _protected headers_ and the _signature_ are then encoded an concatenated in a single string, the actual"token" (all as specified by [JWT]).
+The JWT, as token, is then sent in an _authentication_ message:
   ```
   {
-    "authentication": "PKCS7 signature over the nonce in PEM format" }
+    "authentication": "eyJhbGciOiJFUzM4NCIsIng1dSI6Imh0dHBzOi8vbWlyLmFib2FtYXJlLm5ldC90ZXN0L2NlcnRpZmljYXRlcy8xZGEzYTExYjFhYjc2ZWE5MjZiNTFmZjk1Yzc5M2I3MWVhMTc1ZTMzLng1dSJ9.eyJub25jZSI6ImJvaFF3bmc3MksiLCJzdWIiOiJ1cm46bXJuOm1jcDppZDphYm9hbWFyZTp0ZXN0OmFib2FtYXJlLXNwaXJpdCIsImlhdCI6MTY0MDg4NTIzNSwiZXhwIjoxNjQwODkyNDM1fQ.L28PGA2L9SLrFQN9OvG9p1MLjWZX8xe9C-60i23rhW0Hvq4u00hkuTTss6EKJg0iGJiwhnZ-sZpObBLWS6vVwwft_90oWg2z-xEVzaHsu3qRqkol2bFXVclCcDcij4Gg"
+  }
   ```
-  The vessel can now unpack the authentication message value and verify the signature and certificate of the MOC.
+  The vessel can now unpack the authentication message value, i.e. the JWT and verify the signature and certificate of the MOC.

 ### 2.2.
 Request for Data
 The MOC can request the Vessel to open a stream of defined types of data.
 To this end the MOC SHOULD send a *[request](#34-request)* message.
 The request MUST be for one of the data streams that the Vessel has reported in the most recent *[streams](#32-streams)* message.
 Upon reception of a *request* message the Vessel MUST attempt to open the requested stream.
 If no WebRTC connection has yet been established the Vessel MUST attempt to establish the WebRTC connection and as soon as that connection is in the "open" state add the requested stream to it.
 If, beacuse of already established streams, a WebRTC connection already has been established earlier the Vessel MUST attempt to add the requested stream to that connection.